| Copyright | © 2019 Elias Castegren and Kiko Fernandez-Reyes |

 Declaration of type checking errors.
 An error will (usually) be

-created using the helper function tcError
+created using the helper function tcError.
+As an example:

 tcError $ DuplicateClassError (Name "Foo")